bmndc/nokia-leo/README.md

 ## Tips and tricks
 - To take a screenshot, press both `*` and `#` keys.
-- On the home screen, hold down a number key (1-9) to set up and activate Speeddial.
+- On the home screen, hold down a number key (1-9) to set up and activate Speed dial.

 ## Known issues
 - RAM optimizations leading to aggressive background task killing.
 This can be mitigated by rooting the phone, then append this line in the startup script in /boot to disable the 'low memory killer' function.
 Don't forget to add a swapfile afterwards: